Getting started with R, 2 credits

 Learning outcomes

-This course aims at introducing the command-based statistical software R, one of the most widely used, and highly versatile, statistical programs in natural sciences and related fields.
+This course introduces the command-based statistical software R, one of the most widely used, and highly versatile, statistical programs in natural sciences and related fields.

 Learning outcomes: After this course, students